dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 Tests should not have any `<Reference>` or `<ProjectReference>` items in their project because they will automatically reference everything in the targeting pack based on the TargetFramework they are building in.
 The only exception to this is a `<ProjectReference>` can be used to reference other test helper libraries or assets.

-In order to build and run a test project in a given configuration a root level build.cmd/sh must have been completed for that configuration first.
+In order to build and run a test project in a given build target framework a root level build.cmd/sh must have been completed for that build target framework first.
 Tests will run on the live built runtime at `bin\runtime\$(BuildSettings)`.
 TODO: We need update our test host so that it can run from the shared runtime directory as well as resolve assemblies from the test output directory.

 ### tests output